tboie/universal_mechanics/README.md

 ### Gravity

 Systematic Perspective:
-Pattern of functionality at scale/time range from geometric form?
+Pattern of functionality at scale/time range(s) from changing geometric form of cell?

 Modular Perspective:
 Interaction of moving particles from groups of mass?